la-haute-societe/craft-elasticsearch/README.md

 * `score`: The result score for the entry
 * `highlights`: An array of highlighted contents based on the found terms from the query

+## Elasticsearch plugin utilities

+If your Elasticsearch index becomes out of sync with your sites contents, you can go to Utilities → Elasticsearch then click the "Reindex all" button.

 ## Elasticsearch plugin Roadmap